Package 'mirai'

 autoexit

 [default TRUE] logical value, whether the daemon should exit automatically when its socket connection ends.
-If a signal from the tools package, e.g. tools::SIGINT, or an equivalent integer value is supplied, this signal is additionally raised (see 'Persistence' section below).
+If a signal from the tools package, such as tools::SIGINT, or an equivalent integer value is supplied, this signal is additionally raised on exit (see 'Persistence' section below).

 cleanup